aiyer11/LeetCode150Solutions/README.md

   * GroupedAnagrams:
     * Keys to solving this problem:
       - Use a hashmap to keep track of the anagrams
-      - The key is a string created from a chararacter array that counts the number of characters in each String
+      - The key is a string created from a character array that counts the number of characters in each String
       - Add the values to the hashmap that match the character count key or add a new character count key to the hashmap

   * Two Sum II: